Kalabakan District

-Kalabakan is a district (daerah) in the Malaysian state of Sabah, located approximately 235 km southeast of the state capital of Kota Kinabalu.
+Kalabakan is an administrative district (daerah) in the Malaysian state of Sabah, part of the Tawau Division, located approximately 235 km southeast of the state capital of Kota Kinabalu.
 It recorded a population of 48,195 people in the 2020 Malaysian census.
 Its capital is the town of Kalabakan.

 Geography

 Kalabakan borders the Sabahan districts of Nabawan to the west, Tongod to the north, Lahad Datu and Kunak to the northeast, and Tawau to the east.
 To the south, it borders Nunukan Regency in the Indonesian province of North Kalimantan.
 To the southeast, it is bounded by Cowie Bay, an arm of the Celebes Sea, and Wallace Bay, a channel that separates Kalabakan from the western coast of Sebatik Island.
 Kalabakan covers an area of 3885 km2 and comprises 5.28% of the state's area.

 The interior of Kalabakan features rugged terrain in the Kuamut Highlands to the west and the Tawau Highlands to the northeast, separated by the lower relief of the Kalabakan Valley in between.
 The largest forest reserve in the district is Sungai Tiagau, which covers 26880 ha in the Kuamut Highlands and serves as a buffer zone for the Maliau Basin reserve to its west.
 Several rivers including the Serudong, Kalabakan and Brantian flow from the highlands into Cowie Bay, which is fringed with mangrove swamps.
 Human–wildlife conflict in the area includes the poaching of Borneo elephants and crocodile attacks.

 Kalabakan has a tropical rainforest climate.
 Mean annual rainfall is about 2100 mm and peaks in June and October.